jssql1234/docs-sqlpay/docs/usage/general/batch-email.md

 :::info[note]
 Make Sure you had create App Password

-- If you’re using Gmail , you can [CLICK HERE](https://support.google.com/accounts/answer/185833?hl=en) to create your App Password
+- If you’re using Gmail, see Google’s guide to create an App Password: [Create an App Password](https://support.google.com/accounts/answer/185833?hl=en)

 :::